Lower bounds for maximal matchings and maximal independent sets: Introduction

 \section{Introduction}

-There are four classic problems that have been studied extensively in distributed graph algorithms since the very beginning of the field in the 1980s \cite{Ghaffari2017b}: \emph{maximal independent set} (MIS), \emph{maximal matching} (MM), \emph{vertex coloring with $\Delta+1$ colors}, and \emph{edge coloring with $2\Delta-1$ colors}; here $\Delta$ is the maximum degree of the graph.
+There are four classic problems that have been studied extensively in distributed graph algorithms since the very beginning of the field in the 1980s~\cite{Ghaffari2017b}: \emph{maximal independent set} (MIS), \emph{maximal matching} (MM), \emph{vertex coloring with $\Delta+1$ colors}, and \emph{edge coloring with $2\Delta-1$ colors}; here $\Delta$ is the maximum degree of the graph.
 All of these problems are trivial to solve with a greedy centralized algorithm, but their distributed computational complexity has remained an open question.

 In this work, we resolve the distributed complexity of MIS and MM in the region $\Delta \ll \log \log n$.
-In this region, for the LOCAL model \cite{Linial1992,Peleg2000} of distributed computing, the fastest known algorithms for these problems are: \begin{itemize}[noitemsep] \item MM is possible in $O(\Delta + \log^* n)$ rounds \cite{panconesi01simple}. \item MIS is possible in $O(\Delta + \log^* n)$ rounds \cite{barenboim14distributed}. \end{itemize} Nowadays we know how to find a vertex or edge coloring with $O(\Delta)$ colors in $o(\Delta) + O(\log^* n)$ rounds \cite{fraigniaud16local,barenboim16sublinear}.
-Hence the current algorithms for both MIS and MM are conceptually very simple: color the vertices or edges with $O(\Delta)$ colors, and then construct an independent set or matching by going through all color classes one by one.
+In this region, for the LOCAL model~\cite{Linial1992,Peleg2000} of distributed computing, the fastest known algorithms for these problems are: \begin{itemize} \item MM is possible in $O(\Delta + \log^* n)$ rounds~\cite{panconesi01simple}. \item MIS is possible in $O(\Delta + \log^* n)$ rounds~\cite{barenboim14distributed}. \end{itemize} Nowadays we know how to find a vertex or edge coloring with $O(\Delta)$ colors in $o(\Delta) + O(\log^* n)$ rounds~\cite{fraigniaud16local,barenboim16sublinear}.
+Hence the current algorithms for both MIS and MM are conceptually very simple: color the vertices or edges with $O(\Delta)$ colors, and then construct an independent set or matching by going through all color classes one by one (first select all nodes or edges of color 1, then select the nodes or edges of color 2 that are not adjacent to previously selected nodes or edges, then do the same for color 3, etc.).
 The second part is responsible for the $O(\Delta)$ term in the running time, and previously we had no idea if this is necessary.

-\paragraph{Prior work.}
+\subsection{Prior work}

-Already in the 1990s we had a complete understanding of the term $\log^* n$: \begin{itemize}[noitemsep] \item MM is not possible in $f(\Delta) + o(\log^* n)$ rounds for any $f$ \cite{Linial1987,Linial1992,Naor1991}. \item MIS is not possible in $f(\Delta) + o(\log^* n)$ rounds for any $f$ \cite{Linial1987,Linial1992,Naor1991}. \end{itemize} Here the upper bounds are deterministic and the lower bounds hold also for randomized algorithms.
+Already in the 1990s we had a complete understanding of the term $\log^* n$: \begin{itemize} \item MM is not possible in $f(\Delta) + o(\log^* n)$ rounds for any $f$~\cite{Linial1987,Linial1992,Naor1991}. \item MIS is not possible in $f(\Delta) + o(\log^* n)$ rounds for any $f$~\cite{Linial1987,Linial1992,Naor1991}. \end{itemize} Here the upper bounds are deterministic and the lower bounds hold also for randomized algorithms.